ShihaburRahmann/medical-image-processing/readme.md

 python main.py
 ```

-This will load the CT volume and segmentation files, verify the data, and display the CT images with the labeled regions using various 2D projection views.
+This will load the CT volume and segmentation files and perform the visualization as well as the segmentation tasks.